Beginner’s Guide to Guitar Specs: Basic Terms and Definitions

 The best guitar brands in the world got to the top through excellence and innovation.
-By the time you get to end of this article you’ll have the knowledge necessary to appreciate their instruments with a more discerning eye.
+By the time you get to the end of this article, you’ll have the knowledge necessary to appreciate their instruments with a more discerning eye.

 Electric Guitar Bodies